Youth Study Center/Barnes

 The Franklin Institute rises above the trees in the background.

-Near the end in 2007: the uninviting concrete building surrounded by a wall, the wall being at least more like Girard College than the Eastern State Penitentiary.
+Near the end in 2007: the uninviting building surrounded by a wall, the wall being at least more like Girard College than the Eastern State Penitentiary.

 1984 photo showing the two sculptural groups